 - The YI Seminar deals with topics of particular interest for YIs that are not covered by other sessions at the EASL CongressTM

 YI sessions at the EASL Share at the Community Hub

 - The sessions aim at addressing practical questions from YIs.
 Invited presenters are part of the EASL Community willing to share their experience and expertise of a specific topic in an informal environment.

 YI social activities

-- YI social events generally occur on Thursday evening during the International Liver CongressTM.
+- YI social events generally occur on Thursday evening during the EASL CongressTM.
 This is a great opportunity to network and interact with other YIs.
 Pre-registration for social events is required.